blnaxblachbl/tit-ui/docs/custom-item/custom-item.md

-## How to use your own components in Form
+## How to use your own components in Form - deprecate, from 0.6

-You should modify your component to be able to return its value by reference.

-Let me explain. **STEP 1** - Create your own component. like this:
+**STEP 1** - Create your own component. like this:

 ```tsx
 import { useState } from "react";